AleDema/dfx-template-react/README.md

 dfx config --help
 ```

-## Running with GitPod
-Start running this project in your browser by visiting it in [Gitpod](https://gitpod.io/#https://github.com/krpeacock/dfx-template-react)

-The app will automatically start up DFX, deploy the backend canister, and start up a frontend development server for you.

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: